vgurianov/qm/docs/slits.md

 Let us give a brief description of the ontology concepts.

 #### Physical matter
-The "Component" frame with the stereotype <<Substance>> defines the most general properties of all elements of the model.
-In this case, the "Run" operation is defined.
+The 'Component' frame with the stereotype <<Substance>> defines the most general properties of all elements of the model.
+In this case, the 'Run' operation is defined.
 This operation has a stereotype <<Exist>>, which determines the course of model time.

 #### Quantum particle
 A frame with <<Atom>> stereotype defines an atomic (indivisible) object.
 This element has much in common with ABS agents, but there are also differences.
 In this case, it is a point particle.

 #### Double-path experiment and Space Cell
-The "Composite" frame define abstract 'Double-path experiment' concept.
+The 'Composite' frame define abstract "Double-path experiment" concept.
 A frame with <<Category>> stereotype defines an abstract aggregate (composite object).
 A frame defines a container for atomic objects and subsystems.
 The frame defines the operations of adding and deleting objects.
 In this model, a linked list is used to store objects, the list is specified by the head and tail of the list.
 This list models a one-dimensional physical space and is inherited by concrete classes, with each class getting its own instance of the space.
 In this case, the 'add' and 'remove' operations looks like
 ``` python
     def add(self, c):